 Minimum Rent.
 Commencing with the Rent Commencement Date and continuing throughout the Primary Term and any and all Renewal Terms, if any, Tenant shall pay to Landlord in advance the Minimum Rent in the amounts set forth in Section 1.11 in monthly installments on or before the first (1st) day of each month during the Lease Term.
 Minimum Rent for the first fractional rent paying month, if any, shall be due and payable with the Minimum Rent for the immediately following month.
 Minimum Rent and any additional rent for any partial months shall be prorated on a per diem basis.
 Tenant's Minimum Rent obligations and all additional rent and other sums payable by Tenant to Landlord hereunder shall constitute “rent” for purposes of this Lease.

-Percentage Rent.
+[If Tenant will pay percentage rent] Percentage Rent.
 In addition to Minimum Rent, Tenant shall pay to Landlord the Percentage Rent in the manner provided in Exhibit “H” attached hereto.

 .
 USE